 And Winn agrees: ‘I had a really wonderful experience in Kusafiri.
 It was my first time in Africa, and it was amazing to learn about the history and culture of Madagascar – and I got to see lemurs!
 I also learnt a Madagascan saying: “Don’t wait for tomorrow.
 Just do it right now with what you have."
 I’ve taken that to heart by running training sessions on the things I learnt at Kusafiri and visiting villages to tell people what the Girl Guide Association can offer girls in Myanmar.’

-The Bursary is a vital lifeline for GOLD that is given to girls who may find it difficult to raise the money for their involvement in GOLD projects.
+The bursary is a vital lifeline for GOLD that is given to young women who may find it difficult to fundraise to take part in a GOLD project.

 How to donate

 Send a cheque payable to 'Girlguiding' and mark it with ‘GOLD bursary’.

 You can also donate to the GOLD bursary fund online via our JustGiving page.